guillep/PharoKernel/README.md

 Once downloaded and built, a _results_ folder will be created.
 The results folder will contain a complete Pharo environment, with the following files:
 - pharo_vm: a folder containing the Pharo Virtual Machine
-- pharo and pharo_ui scripts to run the VM
+- oz and oz_ui scripts to run the VM
 - PharoBootstrap.image: Pharo 2.0 image file with the pharo candle project installed
 - PharoBootstrap.changes: the changes log of the correspondent image with the same name
 - package-cache: a folder for caching Pharo's monticello packages